 One of the biggest names in worldwide healthcare.
 The offer short and long duration plans that cover both inpatient and outpatient medical costs as well as trip and cancellation insurance.
 They have worldwide plans which include or excluding the USA, as well as Africa specific plans.
 I have friends who use this company and they have always had their claims reimbursed.
 Their plans are available to citizens of most nations.

 To buy Geo Blue insurance you must be a US citizen, but you can apply for coverage while outside of the USA.

-For sure not the cheapest option, but what I ended up purchasing in the end for myself.
+For sure not the cheapest option, but a well known provider.
 While Geo Blue only provides medical insurance and not trip insurance, its plans have no maximum coverage amount.
 It also will cover all pre-existing conditions as along as you can prove that you had other qualifying health insurance prior to purchasing one of their plans.

 I also liked that you can choose to pay your premiums monthly and it will not cost you any more in the end than if you were to pay everything upfront.
 You can also cancel your plan at anytime without any fees and only be liable for paying for the current month’s coverage.

 What turns most people off from this insurance is the fact that they make you fill out a 10 year long recent medical history report listing every ailment that you have had during that time period.
 Thus people who are not traveling indefinitely often find one of the other options on this list more convenient.